Minkowski Tensors of Anisotropic Spatial Structure: Definition and fundamental properties

-In integral geometry, the definition of MF and MT is based on so-called {\em support measures} (sometimes called {\em generalized curvature measures}) that can be thought of as local versions of the scalar MF \cite{Hadwiger:1957,Santalo:1976,SchneiderBrunnMinkowski, SchneiderWeil:2008}.
+In integral geometry, the definition of MF and MT is based on so-called {\em support measures} (sometimes called {\em generalised curvature measures}) that can be thought of as local versions of the scalar MF \cite{Hadwiger:1957,Santalo:1976,SchneiderBrunnMinkowski, SchneiderWeil:2008}.

 If support measures are available, then the MT for convex (or more general) bodies are obtained by integrating tensor functions with respect to these measures.
 Here we describe the approach for convex sets.
-The idea underlying the introduction of support measures for convex sets is to generalize the notion of a parallel set (or ``dilation'', see Fig.~\ref{Fig:Steiner} for $d=2$) of a convex body $K$ in $d$-dimensional Euclidean space $\mathbbm{R}^d$ by a suitable local construction.
+The idea underlying the introduction of support measures for convex sets is to generalise the notion of a parallel set (or ``dilation'', see Fig.~\ref{Fig:Steiner} for $d=2$) of a convex body $K$ in $d$-dimensional Euclidean space $\mathbbm{R}^d$ to a suitable local construction.